Revision Rhinoplasty / Rhinoplasty in Princeton and Monroe, NJ

 Your medical history will be reviewed to determine any possible complications with the surgical procedure.
 Dr. Kay will talk to you about your aesthetic concerns and examine the nose to determine the right course of treatment.
 If undergoing revision rhinoplasty, you’ll discuss your concerns from the original procedure.
 Dr. Kay may take measurements or photos to best plan your treatment.

-Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients, including those throughout Princeton and Plainsboro, at the Central New Jersey area practice.
+Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients, including those throughout Princeton, Monroe and Plainsboro, at the Central New Jersey area practice.
 Patients choose Dr. Kay for elite medical and surgical care relating to ear, nose, and throat issues.
 To schedule a consultation, please contact us today.